Coronavirus outbreak: India's tally crosses 78,000-mark; 134 deaths in 24 hours

 Opposition party leaders call Centre's special COVID-19 stimulus package a 'big zero'

-On Wednesday, the Health Ministry said that the doubling time of infection has imporved to 12.2 days from 10.9 days.
+On Wednesday, the Health Ministry said that the doubling time of infection has improved to 12.2 days from 10.9 days.

 According to recent updates, Maharashtra has the most number of coroanvirus positive cases with 25,922, followed by Gujarat with 9,267, and Tamil Nadu with 9,227 cases.